Martin Waldron

 Martin Oliver "Mo" Waldron (February 2, 1925 – May 27, 1981) was an American newspaper reporter.
-His 1963 series of articles in the St. Petersburg Times exposed the state's "reckless, unchecked spending" on the construction of the Sunshine State Parkway, and was recognized with the 1964 Pulitzer Prize for Public Service.
-At his death he was the bureau chief for The New York Times in Trenton, New Jersey, the state capital.
+His 1963 series of articles in the St. Petersburg Times exposed the state's "reckless, unchecked spending" on the construction of the Sunshine State Parkway, and was awarded the 1964 Pulitzer Prize for Public Service.
+At his death, he was The New York Times bureau chief in Trenton, New Jersey.

 Early life and education

 Waldron was born on February 2, 1925, in Calcasieu Parish, Louisiana, and grew up there.
-He attended Middle Georgia College, Georgia Institute of Technology and Atlanta Law School, and was awarded his undergraduate degree from Birmingham–Southern College.
+He attended Middle Georgia College, Georgia Institute of Technology and Atlanta Law School, and earned his undergraduate degree from Birmingham–Southern College.